TeamSOBITS/speech_recognition_nemo/README.en.md

 <!-- Launch and Usage -->
 ## Launch and Usage
+1. In Ubuntu settings, set the input device for sound to the microphone you intend to use.

-1. Start the Action Server.
+2. Start the Action Server.
 Please wait for **NeMo Server is READY and waiting for requests** to appear before sending any goals.

    ```sh
    ros2 launch speech_recognition_nemo nemo_server.launch.py
    ```
-2. Start the Action Client and send the text you want to speak.
+3. Start the Action Client and send the text you want to speak.

     Recorded audio is saved in the **sound_file** directory.